FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 We worked hard on the UI.
 Our motto was - Interactive Creative UI.
 It means that any the user can interact with any element of the UI - Palettes and Color Swatches.
-In our test group some (Minority) people missed some capabilities of the UI - Edititng / Shuffling Palettes and Color Swatches.
+In our test group some (Minority) people missed some capabilities of the UI - Editing / Shuffling Palettes and Color Swatches.
 So let us notify you that the following can be done:

  1. Palette Context Menu